|Price: $200 MSRP – Check Price on Amazon|

 I have loaded my pack with up to 35 pounds (16 kg) of gear, food, and water.
 Each time I embark on a new journey, the Exos 48 maintains its high standard of comfort no matter how much weight I throw its way.

 The Exos 48 has a laundry list of useful features that helps distance its self from some of its more minimalist competitors.
 Osprey truly pays close attention to detail while designing their packs.

-The mesh back netting and perfectly padded, breathable shoulder and hip straps makes this pack as comfortable as it gets.
-Its well-placed system of straps make it easy to adjust your pack on the fly.
+The mesh back netting and perfectly padded, breathable shoulder and hip straps make this pack as comfortable as it gets.
+Its well-placed system of straps makes it easy to adjust your pack on the fly.

 Abundant mesh external storage pockets can secure large amounts of gear conveniently to the outside of your pack.
 A series of loops and compression straps make it easy to carry trekking poles, ice axes, and more.

-The body of the pack is comprised of High Tenacity Nylon, which is extremely durable and lightweight.
-Who doesn’t want a bag that is made of highly tenacious material?
+The body of the pack is made of High Tenacity Nylon, which is exceptionally durable and lightweight.

 Features/Design Rating: 4.5 out of 5 stars

 My pack has held up admirably over its hundreds of miles of use.
 The only problem I have encountered with the pack’s durability is its external pockets.
-Over the years, the stretchy mesh has become loose and has formed a number of small holes.
+Over the years, the stretchy mesh has become loose and has formed several small holes.
 In the Exos 48’s defense, I am rarely gentle with my pack and often push the external storage to its limit.